nschubi/zero-trust-zkp-poc/README.md

 ## ToDo
 The following protocols should be implemented and tested:
 - [x] Fiat-Shamir
-- [ ] Fiat-Shamir as non-interactive through transformation
+- [x] Fiat-Shamir as non-interactive through transformation
 - [x] Password

-Open Problems:
-- [ ] Send 401 Unauthorized to client if authentication fails and handle it in the client

 ## Architecture
 ![architecture](./doc/figures/architecture-poc.png)